Informativos Telecinco: 2001–2006

-2006–present
+2006–2024

 With Piqueras (coming from RNE) as new director of news services, Telecinco began climbing in the ratings.
 Hilario Pino remained as sole presenter on middays and Piqueras took over the evening editions.
 José Ribagorda returned to the network to present the weekend editions with Carme Chaparro.
 Agustín Hernández joined Lucía Rodil on the morning newscast.

 The long medical leave of Pino was covered temporarily by Begoña Chamorro and then by Ángeles Blanco.
 In September 2006, Yolanda Benítez replaced Rodil in the mornings.
 During this season, the weekend midday edition was moved to 15:00 hours and reduced in duration.
 In September 2007, Blanco began presenting and directing the morning edition with Daniel Gómez.
 In December 2007, the weekday midday edition was also reduced and moved to 15:00 and Marta Fernández began presenting it.

 Again, bad rating performances on the midday edition caused it to be moved again to the 14:30 slot beginning in September 2008.
-Vicente Vallés left La Mirada Crítica and was replaced by María Teresa Campos.
+Vicente Vallés left La mirada crítica and was replaced by María Teresa Campos.
 Yolanda Benítez was her substitute during her medical leave.
-A major move of presenters occurred in September 2009: Pedro Piqueras moved to the midday newscast, José Ribagorda moved to the evening edition with Marta Fernández and J. J. Santos as sports presenter, Carme Chaparro remained as sole anchor on weekends and a new 0800 newscast presented by Pino began in that season, following the cancellation of La Mirada Crítica.
+A major move of presenters occurred in September 2009: Pedro Piqueras moved to the midday newscast, José Ribagorda moved to the evening edition with Marta Fernández and J. J. Santos as sports presenter, Carme Chaparro remained as sole anchor on weekends and a new 8:00 AM newscast presented by Pino began in that season, following the cancellation of La mirada crítica.

-A year later former, the Telediario presenter David Cantero joined the network, causing another major move of presentes, with Pino in the mornings, David Cantero and Marta Fernández at midday (with Sara Carbonero as sports presenter).
+A year later, former Telediario presenter David Cantero joined the network, causing another major move of presenters, with Pino in the mornings, David Cantero and Marta Fernández at midday (with Sara Carbonero as sports presenter).
 Pedro Piqueras returned to the evening edition while Chaparro and Ribagorda remained on weekends.

 Following the fusion on Telecinco and Cuatro in January 2011, Pino moved to the noon edition of Noticias Cuatro and Concha García Campoy replaced him.
-In July 2011, Isabel Jiménez joined Cantero on the midday edition and a month later Leticia Iglesias debuted on the morning edition and in December began as sole presenter after the medical leave of García Campoy.
+In July 2011, Isabel Jiménez joined Cantero on the midday edition and a month later Leticia Iglesias debuted on the morning edition and in December began as sole presenter after the García Campoy's medical leave.
 Roberto Fernández and Ane Ibarzabal debuted in the morning editions in June 2013 and, in January 2014, Iglesias joined the latter edition.